JuliaDynamics/InteractiveDynamics.jl/docs/src/index.md

 ## Installation

-To install do `]add InteractiveChaos Makie`. `Makie` is necessary for providing a plotting backend, since `InteractiveChaos` does not install one by default.
+To install do `]add InteractiveChaos GLMakie`. `GLMakie` is necessary for providing a plotting backend, since `InteractiveChaos` does not install one by default.

 It is expected that you have the latest (stable) versions installed for the library you want to use, e.g. `DynamicalSystems`.